 Firstly, let me ask you this, if I asked you to list five ways you could improve your overall physical health, would sleep be on that list?
-If not, maybe it’s time we brought to your attention the importance of sleep.
+If not, maybe it’s time we brought to your attention to the importance and power of sleep.
 “Sleep, unfortunately, is not an optional lifestyle luxury.
 Sleep is a non-negotiable biological necessity” (Matt Walker, 2019).

 A recent TED talk by Sleep Scientist Matt Walker “Sleep is your Superpower” talks about the importance of quality sleep and how it can impact your learning, memory, immune system and many more serious issues.